Geology of Taiwan: Hydrology

 Many of the rocks in Taiwan have low pore space and have little ground water.

 There are several hot springs in Taiwan, with most around the northern volcanic region.
 The Chingshui geothermal region is named after the Cingshuei River 13 km south west of Yilan.

 Rivers in Taiwan transport a large amount of sediment to the sea.
-The south end of the Longitudonal Valley discharges the Peinan River with 88,000,000 tons of sediment per year.
-East flowing rivers move 17, 15 31 and 22 megatons per year of sediment.
+The south end of the Longitudinal Valley (Huadong Valley) discharges the Peinan River with 88,000,000 tons of sediment per year.
+East-flowing rivers move 17, 15 31 and 22 megatons per year of sediment.
 The Cho Shiu shifts 54 MT per year.
 Rivers running south from the Central Range move over 100 MT of sediment per year.

 Study

 Mapping

 The first geological map of Taiwan was made in 1898 by Y. Ishii titled A Map of Geology and Mineral Resources of the Island of Taiwan.
 It was at a scale of 1:800,000 and showed six items in its legend.
 Japan needed oil and coal for the war against Russia in 1904, so study began on the coal fields in the north part of Taiwan, more detailed maps were made, and the next one was published in 1911 by Y. Deguchi and G. Hosoya at a scale of 1:300,000.
 A third map was produced in 1926 titled: Geological Map of Taiwan showing Mineral Distribution by Y. Ichikawa and H. Takahashi.
 It showed 19 rock units.
 A 1935 coloured map by Y. Ichikawa had a scale of 1:500,000.
 In 1953 the Geological Survey of Taiwan (台灣地質調查所) published a map compiled by L.S.
 Chang at a 1:300,000 scale.
 A 1974 map had two scales 1:250,000 and 1:500,000.
 A second edition was printed in 1986 along with notes.